 As Selinger argues in Parliamentarism, it is difficult to understand the history of a concept like “liberalism” without investigating how thinkers such as Edmund Burke, Benjamin Constant, Germaine de Staël, and Alexis de Tocqueville thought politics should function at an institutional level.
 And the institution they theorized was parliamentary government, or the shared project Selinger calls “parliamentarism.”
 Before universal suffrage and the “rise of democracy,” Europeans grappled with parliamentarism—that is, an elected legislative assembly whose leaders were comfortable with a constitutional monarch but who expected high-ranking ministers to sit in the legislature.
 In addition to being first-rate political writers, figures like Burke, Constant, Tocqueville, and John Stuart Mill also put themselves forth as candidates in the legislature.
 Parliamentarism speaks to both a theory and a practice.

-In Parliament the Mirror of the Nation, Conti then asks how leaders justified these institutional practices to diverse constituents.
+In Parliament the Mirror of the Nation, Conti asks how leaders justified these institutional practices to diverse constituents.
 Conti takes us on a tour of Victorian era-clashes concerning whether the House of Commons could genuinely “mirror” the British nation.
 If so, what electoral scheme was best for bringing this representation into effect?
 Some thought that the Commons must reserve seats for different classes and interest groups, while opponents argued that such electoral engineering was incompatible with democracy.
 A third group, led by John Stuart Mill and Thomas Hare, experimented with ideas for a proportional system that might account for both approaches.
-In laying out these competing visions of representation, Conti offers an intellectual history of nineteenth-century parliamentary reform.
+Conti takes us an intellectual history of nineteenth-century parliamentary reform.

 Our “Parliamentary Thinking” forum begins with two responses to Selinger.
 The first comes from Georgios Varouxakis, professor of the history of political thought at Queen Mary University of London.
 The second is by Lucia Rubinelli, a junior research fellow at Robinson College, Cambridge.
 You can find Selinger’s reply here.
 The second half of the forum features discussions of Conti’s Parliament the Mirror of the Nation by Arthur Ghins, a postdoctoral associate with Brown’s Political Theory Project, and David Ragazonni, a PhD candidate at Columbia.
 These are followed by an answer from Conti.